1Password/connect-sdk-go/README.md

 ### Environment Variables

 The Connect Go SDK makes use of the following environment variables:
 * `OP_CONNECT_TOKEN`: the API token to be used to authenticate the client to your 1Password Connect instance.
-Used in order to successfully authenticate with the `connect.NewClientFromEnvironment` function.
+Used in order to authenticate via the `connect.NewClientFromEnvironment` function.
 * `OP_CONNECT_HOST`: the hostname of your 1Password Connect instance.
-Used in order to successfully authenticate with the `connect.NewClientFromEnvironment` function.
+Used in order to authenticate via the `connect.NewClientFromEnvironment` function.
 * `OP_VAULT`: a vault UUID.
 Used as default vault in the `LoadConfig` function, for all fields where the `.opvault` tag is not set.

 ### Creating an API Client